 - The name of the ECP connection across which Deltanji can reach the node responsible for the storage being addressed.

-- The namespace (on the remote node) that is being addressed.
-Note that the node hosting Deltanji should not have a local namespace of this name defined to access that first-piece database as a remote database.
+- The namespace (configured on the remote node) that is being addressed.
+Note that the node hosting Deltanji should not have a matching local namespace configured to access remotely the same database.
 If it does, task requests will be executed locally on the Deltanji node by the task server's "fast-track" mechanism.
-This defeats the original purpose of defining the address as a remote one.
+This will defeat the original purpose of defining the address as a remote one.

 bin-format and text-format Remote Addresses